Demandbase Demandbase

 The advent of Qualified Buying Groups (QBGs) further refines this process, pinpointing hot buying groups ready for engagement, while the emergence of AI technology can identify the full buying committee and automate the process of mapping contacts to buying groups, saving time and resources and enabling companies to operationalize the process at scale.
 As we move forward, AI-powered buying groups will form the foundation of next-generation Go-To-Market Platforms, merging the best of marketing automation and ABM platforms.

-And this is why I’m so excited to announce Demandbase Buying Group AI.
+And this is why I’m so excited to announce Demandbase Buying Groups.
 With this announcement, Demandbase One™ will be the first and only platform to use cutting edge, generative AI to analyze millions of data points, drawing from our database of nearly 150M B2B contacts, combined with the industry’s deepest advertising, intent, and engagement data, to generate dynamic B2B buying groups, assign roles and personas, and recommend new contacts.
 It also will aggregate buying signals across the group and streamline engagement, unlocking competitive advantage for businesses ready to embrace this new era of B2B go-to-market.

 Jon Miller